Skip to main content

 Following serialization, an asynchronous coroutine (store_data) is scheduled on the event loop (self.loop) using asyncio.run_coroutine_threadsafe.

-This function is particularly useful for integrating asynchronous operations within primarily synchronous ROS 2 callback handlers, ensuring that the processing doesn't block the executor.
+This function is useful for integrating asynchronous operations into primarily synchronous ROS2 callback handlers.
+This way, processing doesn't block the executor.

 Store images in a ReductStore bucket entry